 - If you have questions about other course materials and how OAS may be able to help create them in an accessible format, please contact the office as soon as you can.

 Students with food allergies or other dietary concerns are encouraged to contact OAS so that we may better understand their needs.
 OAS can help make connections with either a member of our WPI Food Allergen Trained Staff or WPI Health Services.
 Dining Services has published a brochure on Dining with Food Allergies and Celiac Disease that you may find helpful to review.
-If a student feels they need to request additional accommodations, after talking with either a member of the Dining Servies or Health Services team, such accommodations can be requested through the housing accommodation request process.
+If a student feels they need to request additional accommodations, after talking with either a member of the Dining Services or Health Services team, please contact OAS directy.

-- The deadline for incoming first-year students to request housing accommodations for the upcoming 2023-2024 school year is Friday, June 23rd, 2023.
+- The deadline for incoming first-year students to request housing accommodations for the upcoming 2024-2025 school year is still being determined.
+This date will be updated soon.

 - We cannot guarantee the availability of spaces will meet late applicants' accommodation needs.

-- Students must submit a housing accommodation request each year that they wish to live on campus.
+- Students must submit a housing accommodation request each and every year that they wish to live on campus.

 Housing-based accommodations are available to students with a documented need.
 If you plan to request accommodations for housing, please complete the Housing Accommodation Request Form (WPI Login Required).
 You will need to submit some form of supporting documentation such as the Disability Verification for Housing Accommodation Requests (PDF) from a qualified provider or a letter that follows our documentation guidelines.
 All students will also need to complete WPI’s housing application.
 If you would like to find out more information about Gender-Inclusive housing, please visit the Residential Services webpage.